Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: A Static Framework of Climate and the Economy with an ETS

-In the static Nash equilibrium of all regional social planners, every region solves equation (\ref{eq:total_cost_SP}) simultaneously with the market clearing condition $\sum_{j\in\mathcal{I}}E_{j}^{P}=0$, which implies $\sum_{j\in\mathcal{I}}E_{j}\leq\sum_{j\in\mathcal{I}}\overline{E}_{j}$.
-Let $E_{j}^{*}$ be the Nash equilibrium emissions for each region $j$ and let $m^{*}$ be the Nash equilibrium price.
-Thus, from the Karush-Kuhn-Tucker conditions of (\ref{eq:total_cost_SP}), the solution to the region's optimal emissions leads to the following relationship between the marginal regional damage, the MAC, and the permit price:
+In the static Nash equilibrium of the world economy, every regional social planner simultaneously solves equation (\ref{eq:total_cost_SP}) while satisfying the market-clearing condition $\sum_{j\in\mathcal{I}}E_{j}^{P}=0$, which implies that $\sum_{j\in\mathcal{I}}E_{j}\leq\sum_{j\in\mathcal{I}}\overline{E}_{j}$.
+We assume that each region is a price taker for permits, as a large number of firms in each region participate in the permit trading market in practice.
+Thus, the Karush-Kuhn-Tucker conditions of equation (\ref{eq:total_cost_SP}) imply that the solution to the region's optimal net emissions leads to the following relationship between the marginal regional damage, the MAC, and the permit price: